OSGP/Documentation/chapter4/README.md

 - Community wide principles
 - Procedures
 - Governance itself

 Direction governance
 - Decisions about goals and ambitions
 - address concerns

+When the community grows, community council members can be elected.

 ###Maintainers
 Maintainers are responsible for maintaining parts of the code-base.
 Maintainers have the following responsibilities